Effective 17 February 2020

 New way to GO

-11.2 Your continued use of our Services after changes become effective will mean that you accept those changes.
+11.2 Your continued use of our Services after changes become effective will mean that you accept those updated Terms.
+If you object to the updated Terms, you must notify GO1 in writing within fourteen (14) days in order to reach an agreement, after which you will be deemed to have accepted those Updated Terms.
 You must visit the Services and the Website regularly to ensure that you are aware of the latest version of the Customer Terms, as any revised Customer Terms will supersede all previous Customer Terms.

 12. Entire Agreement